Colleges by Location

 Career Counselling

 At University of Alaska Fairbanks, there is both group career counseling for all students and individual career counseling for all students.
-There are a job bank and job fairs.
+There are a library and job fairs.
 Job interviews are also available to students through the career center.
-There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be highly beneficial for your future career.
+The school has campus employer recruitment for all the students.
+Individual job placement is available to all students at this school.

 FAQ